United States Department of State

-All work-related experience must be of a progressively responsible nature and must have been acquired from supporting one or more individuals.
+All qualifying work-related experience must be of a progressively responsible nature in the office management specialty.
+All such experience must have been performed within the last 10 years and must have been acquired from supporting one or more individuals.
 The experience must have been acquired in a position which required utilization of the knowledge of specific administrative functions in the employing organization(s) and which required a minimum of direct supervision.
 Positions that have a combination of secretarial, administrative assistant or office management components should be described with percentages attributed to the amount of time devoted to the various duties.
 (Failure to do so may delay application processing.)
 In the Civil Service these duties are represented by the GS-318 (Secretarial) job series.

 Applicants must demonstrate a strong command of the English language to include grammar, spelling and punctuation.

 Applicants must have a demonstrated proficiency in commonly used Microsoft Office programs (such as Outlook, Word, Excel and Power Point).
 A Microsoft Office Specialist certification in Word 2010 is mandatory and must be received within 30 days after passing the oral assessment for a candidacy to continue.

 The following knowledge, skills and abilities, and other requirements, have been identified as important to successful job performance as an Office Management Specialist based on extensive job analysis research.
 Not all of these attributes need to be met by a candidate; the attributes will be used as a set to evaluate candidates.